 We monitor our performance closely.
-69% of our key indicators either met their target or were within the acceptable tolerance level in 2015/16 and we are on track for an equivalent or improved figure for 2016/17.
-The Council's performance for 2016/17 will be reported to Cabinet on 11 July 2017.
+61% of our key indicators either met their target or were within the acceptable tolerance level in 2016/17 and we are on track for an equivalent or improved figure for 2017/18.
+The Council's performance for 2017/18 will be reported to Cabinet on 10 July 2018.

 A more outcomes-focussed approach will steer the Council's work going forward, ensuring that we build on our strengths to focus relentlessly on those things that will make the biggest difference to our residents.
-We will work towards making the borough a better place to live for all our residents, improving the health of our citizens, ensuring that future economic growth drives greater opportunities for local people to redress inequality, and celebrating the borough's diversity and pride in our communities.
+We will work towards delivering good, genuinely affordable homes, opportunities and living incomes, and making Ealing a healthy and great place.